brianteeter/Leet-Code-Solutions-JavaScript/README.md

 Eventually I'll get _fancy_ and start to use some Java, C#, C++, Go, Rust, Python, or whatever in some of my solutions.
 We'll see.

+## How to Use

+- Make sure you have Node 10+ installed
+- Clone this project
+- Run: `npm i`
+- Run: `mocha` to run tests